- The benefits of cannabis for sleep could make it the perfect alternative for you to Big Pharma drugs.

 Sweet Dreams Are Made Of These

 Our dreams occur during REM sleep.
-Because THC can shorten the time spent in REM, regular cannabis users may remember fewer of their dreams.
+Because THC can shorten the time spent in REM, regular cannabis users might not remember as many of their dreams.
 This can be especially therapeutic for people dealing with PTSD because it reduces nightmares and sleep disturbances.

 Cannabis for Sleep in the Long Term